• Skip to primary navigation

 Yogurt and Kefir

 Traditional Greek yogurt are fermented dairy foods that contain ingredients such as lactobacillus, streptococcus, and bifidobacterrium.
-These help break down sugers and are the good bacteria that can help with gut health and helps to enhance the body’s immune system.
+These help break down sugars and are the good bacteria that can help with gut health and helps to enhance the body’s immune system.
 This will also be helpful with dieting and keeping a healthy physique.

 A natural probiotic is kefir, a fermented milk beverage that is made with a culture of yeasts and bacteria,” Our experts point out the importance of choosing probiotics that contain little to no amounts of sugar and with products that include live/active cultures.
 Kefir is often mixed well with shakes.